Parthip03/Photo-Centric-App/README.md

-# Photo-Centric-App
+# Pinster
-All the necessary Folders including the Project files, report and presentation is present in the pinster folder
+All the necessary Folders including the Project files are present in the pinster folder.